The tree of life meaning symbolism bible

 • It also represented rebirth.
 Trees shed their leaves in the autumn, hibernate in the winter, the leaves grow back in the spring, and the tree is full of life in the summer.

-In Egyptian mythology, there are references to the tree of life, and from beneath this tree, the first Egyptian gods were born.
+• In Egyptian mythology, there are references to the Tree of Life, and from beneath this tree, the first Egyptian gods were born.

-The tree of life in the Garden of Eden
+The Tree of Life in the Garden of Eden

 The tree of life meaning was a good tree, like the tree of knowledge of good and evil.
 But at the same time, these two trees had a symbolic value: one evoked life and the other responsibility.
+In the other passages of the Bible that speak of the tree of life, there is nothing more material; they are just symbols, images.

-In Eden, eating from the tree of life would have given man the power to live forever (without specifying the character of this life).
-Adam and Eve, because they have sinned, are denied access to the tree of life.
 I think it is another way of expressing that the death sentence is in them.
 (In my opinion, one should not ask in what condition they would have been if, after sinning, they had eaten from the tree of life.
 This is the assumption of an impossible thing).

-The tree of life in the Apocalypse
+The Tree of Life in the Apocalypse

 If there were two trees in the earthly paradise, in “the sky of God” (Revelation 2:7), there is only one tree left: the tree of life.
 In the beginning of his responsibility, man has lost everything, but the work of Christ places man on a new earth, where all the blessings flow from what Christ has done and from what he is.

-“It evokes the food that Christ gives, or better yet, that he himself is for himself.
+In the message addressed to Ephesus, the Lord promised the victor: “I will feed him from the tree of life that is in the paradise of God.
+It evokes the food that Christ gives, or better yet, that he himself is for himself.
 In John’s gospel, he already presents himself as the one who fully satisfies the thirst and hunger of the soul, the one who meets all his deep needs (see John 4:14; 6: 32–35,51–58).

 In Revelation 22, in the description of the holy city, we find the tree of life.
-It is a tree whose fruits nourish the redeemed: “the tree of life, which bears twelve fruits, bearing fruit every month” (v.
+It is a tree whose fruits nourish the redeemed: the tree of life, which bears twelve fruits, bearing fruit every month” (v.
 2).
 This is a picture of the Millennium – not yet of the eternal state since there are still nations to heal: “The leaves of the tree are for the healing of the nations.”
 As in chapter 2, but even more luxurious, the tree of life evokes this complete and varied food that Christ has for his own, and that he himself is for them.

-Verse 14 says: “Blessed are those who wash their robes” (and can only be bleached in the blood of Lamb 7:14), they will “have the right to the tree of life” and will enter “through the gates of the city.”
+Verse 14 says: “Blessed are those who wash their robes” (and can only be bleached in the blood of Lamb 7:14), they will “have the right to the tree of life and will enter “through the gates of the city.”
 This is the blessing of the redeemed.

 The most recent verses of the chapter give a solemn warning (v.
 18,19).
 Woe to the “add” something to “this book” the Apocalypse, but the principle extends to all divine Revelation or “removes” something!
 This call is addressed to “everyone who hears these words,” that is, to all, true Christians or not.